ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 # Design Guidelines

-This document contains guidelines for projects that want to make use of ReactiveCocoa.
+This document contains guidelines for projects that want to make use of ReactiveSwift.
 The content here is heavily inspired by the [Rx Design Guidelines](http://blogs.msdn.com/b/rxteam/archive/2010/10/28/rx-design-guidelines.aspx).

-This document assumes basic familiarity with the features of ReactiveCocoa.
-The [Framework Overview][] is a better resource for getting up to speed on the main types and concepts provided by RAC.
+This document assumes basic familiarity with the features of ReactiveSwift.
+The [Framework Overview][] is a better resource for getting up to speed on the main types and concepts provided by ReactiveSwift.

 **[The `Event` contract](#the-event-contract)**